jimmy-guzman/mejora/README.md

 If there is any difference between the committed baseline and the expected results, the run fails.

-This ensures the baseline always reflects the real state of the codebase.

----

 ## Force mode

 `mejora --force` updates the baseline even when regressions are present.

-This is an explicit action and should be used sparingly.

----

 ## Exit codes